learn-anything/quotes/readme.md

 	- Vladimir Lenin
 - Socialism never took root in America because the poor see themselves not as an exploited proletariat but as temporarily embarrassed millionaires.
 	- John Steinbeck
+- throughout the history of the human race, few things have been more profitable than selling both the poison and the cure.

+<h2 align="center"> Programming </h2>

+- …you have to say to yourself – “I don’t know what I’m doing.
+We, as a field, don’t know what we’re doing.
+We don’t know what programming is, we don’t know what computing is, we don’t even know what a computer is.”
+And once you truly understand that, once you truly believe that – then you’re free, and you can think anything.
+	- Bret Victor

 <h2 align="center"> Privacy </h2>